ivanfitenko/k8r/README.md

 This can be preconfigured during the build step, and you can change it or set it on the target node anytime by editing `/usr/lib/k8s/variables.cfg` file.
-As an example, if you have your image.img.xz (same for boot.img.xz) available at http://example.com/my_images/image.img.xz, then the setting should say
+As an example, if you have your image.img.xz (same for boot.tar.xz) available at http://example.com/my_images/image.img.xz, then the setting should say
 ```
 HTTP_IMAGE_URL="http://example.com/my_images/image.img.xz"